concordion/concordion-markdown-extension/README.md

 ## Editor Support
 ### IDEA
-For IntelliJ IDEA, the official Markdown editor does not support tables.
-The [Markdown](https://plugins.jetbrains.com/plugin?id=5970) plugin uses the same underlying Pegdown library as this extension and is recommended.
+The official IntelliJ IDEA Markdown editor is not recommended since it does not support tables.
+Instead, the [Markdown](https://plugins.jetbrains.com/plugin?id=5970) plugin is recommended.
+This plugin uses the same underlying Pegdown library as the Concordion Markdown extension.
 After installing the plugin, you will need to configure the [settings](https://plugins.jetbrains.com/files/5970/screenshot_14568.png) to enable Tables and Strikethrough, plus any additional Markdown language extensions that you [configure](http://concordion.github.io/concordion-markdown-extension/spec/concordion/markdown/Configuration.html).

 ### Eclipse
 Available Eclipse plugins include: